-See the second photo on the right for Jack's photo of me furiously at work on a 7' x 5' charcoal on the last day of the New York Studio School's June 2016 Drawing Marathon (click on this image for his blog post).
+The second photo on the right shows Jack's photo of me furiously at work on a 7' x 5' charcoal on the last day of the New York Studio School's June 2016 Drawing Marathon (click on this image for his blog post).
 Thanks to Graham Nickson and crew for a horizon-expanding and exhausting two weeks!

 The first photo on the right is of a 15-minute (really!) portrait of me by the amazing Rita Kirkman during her 2017 IAPS demo, "Quick-Draw Portraits."
 Thanks for selecting me (at random!), Rita, and for permitting me to post this.